 Time Warner Cable (TWC) had abysmal ratings last year in several industry satisfaction surveys and committed to improve.
 Those efforts appear to be making a difference as TWC rose in this year’s survey in every area of satisfaction except channel selection.
 Don’t be fooled, however, by the cheery outlook.
 Time Warner Cable is still lingering at the bottom in terms of satisfaction among cable TV customers.
 With an acquisition by Charter on deck this year, TWC customers could face some significant changes.

-Biggest losers: DISH, DIRECTV, and AT&T U-Verse
+Needs Improvment: DISH, DIRECTV, and AT&T U-Verse

 Installation and Setup Satisfaction